Grade: 11 | State: Pennsylvania

 U.S. Environmental Protection Agency.
 “Water Quality Assessment Database.”
 Retrieved on 15 Dec 2011 from http://www.epa.gov/waters/adb/.

 World Health Organization.
 WHO Guidelines for Drinking Water Quality.
 Geneva: WHO Press, 2008: 335-459.

-This winning entry in the museum's Young Naturalist Awards 2012 is from a Pennsylvania eleventh grader.
-Lauren investigated whether a filter made of pumpkin could be used to remove heavy metal ions from an aqueous solution.
-Her essay discusses:
+This winning entry in the Museum's Young Naturalist Awards 2012 is from an eleventh grader.
+Heavy metals enter water through many sources.
+The purification and extraction of metals can be costly and detrimental to the environment.
+Lauren investigated whether a pumpkin byproduct could be used to remove metal ions from an aqueous solution.
+In her essay Laura: